-- 1) Test setup SigaGuard was configured and connected according to the IOs of the substation, tested and verified. - 2) Simulating normal behavior The Testbed substation was controlled by the RTAC based on field data simulated in RTDS for a period of 2 weeks. - 3) Learning period SigaGuard learned this data as the normal behavior of the substation using its proprietary Machine Learning (ML) algorithm engine. - 4) Attack and detect NYPA AGILe lab and cyber team worked on one end and generated various Stuxnetlike attacks while SigaGuard identified all of these attacks and reported them to the operators.
+1) Test setup - SigaGuard was configured and connected according to the IOs of the substation, tested and verified.

+2) Simulating normal behavior - The Testbed substation was controlled by the RTAC based on field data simulated in RTDS for a period of 2 weeks.

+3) Learning period - SigaGuard learned this data as the normal behavior of the substation using its proprietary Machine Learning (ML) algorithm engine.

+4) Attack and detect - NYPA AGILe lab and cyber team worked on one end and generated various Stuxnet-like attacks while SigaGuard identified all of these attacks and reported them to the operators.
-The testbed asset is a 345kV substation.